How to Explain the Real Cost of a Funeral & Help Your Clients Plan for One

 Here’s a review of the basic steps that you should employ as you help your clients prepare to cover their end-of-life expenses and understand and navigate their options.

 1. Research — Get the correct facts on the total cost of a funeral.
 Make sure you’re covering all basic and non-basic items, as well as any “hidden” costs.
-Be the expert!
+Be knowledgeable!

 2. Client Discussion — The two most important aspects of this initial discussion for you, as the agent, are to listen and educate your clients.
 First, understand your clients’ concerns, then take the time to address those concerns and educate them on the cost reality of a funeral event.